 Sick and Safe Time Leave (SST)

-SST is paid time off that can be used for (a) the employee’s own illness, injury or health condition, or medical appointments; (b) an illness, injury or health condition of, or medical appointments for a member of the employee’s family or household; (c) time off occasioned by domestic abuse, sexual assault or stalking (e.g., absences required for medical attention, obtaining victim services or counseling, relocation, or legal process) for the employee, a member of the employee’s family or household or a person with a close association equivalent to a family relationship; or (d) to provide childcare to a family member in the event of an unexpected school or daycare closing (e.g., snow day).
+SST is paid time off that can be used for missing work due to (a) the employee’s own illness, injury or health condition, or medical appointments; (b) an illness, injury or health condition of, or medical appointments for a member of the employee’s family or household; (c) time off occasioned by domestic abuse, sexual assault or stalking (e.g., absences required for medical attention, obtaining victim services or counseling, relocation, or legal process) for the employee, a member of the employee’s family or household or a person with a close association equivalent to a family relationship; or (d) to provide childcare to a family member in the event of an unexpected school or daycare closing (e.g., snow day).